BardsWork/urkal/README.md

 6. Download the over the files in this repo to a folder in your PC first.

 7. In order for you to access your Google Calendar events, it's necessary to first grant the access.
 Follow the [instructions here](https://developers.google.com/calendar/api/quickstart/python) on your PC to get the credentials.json file from your Google API.
-Don't worry, take your time.
-I'll be waiting here.

 8. Once done, copy the credentials.json file to the "gcal" folder in this project.
 Run the following command on your PC.
 A web browser should appear, asking you to grant access to your calendar.
 Once done, you should see a "token.pickle" file in your "gcal" folder.